MoSaizanCoder/Capstone_Project_1/README.md

-This is sample file for README
+This is a simple README file.